Vynlar/dictionarygame/README.md

 * Make each method only have one database update
 * Trigger joinRoom on login if the url hash contains a roomId
-* Fix removePlayer behavior
 * Finish writing tests on server
 * Write client tests
 * Filter dictionary for difficulty
 * Make skip word button for host (trigger nextPhase twice or new function?)
 * Decide and implement a win system

-* Stretch Goals
+### Stretch Goals

 * Make players auto leave on browser close
 * AFK detection
 * Add a module-require system

 ### Contributors